 - Masters-level value: $10,000 per year; renewable for a second year

 - Students do not need to be from Nova Scotia, or even Canada.

 How to apply

-Eligible students are nominated by their home department after having been accepted into a program of study, so if you are interested in this opportunity, apply to the MES program early - before February 10.
-You cannot apply to this program independently.
+Eligible students are nominated by their home department after having been accepted into a program of study, so if you are interested in this opportunity, apply to the MES program early.

-If you are interested in undertaking research that falls within any of the above-noted broad priority areas, and have a strong academic record (above 3.7 GPA in your last two years), please contact specific Faculty members in SRES and/or our Academic Program Coordinator, Professor Kate Sherren (email@example.com), to discuss your research interests and the NS Graduate Scholarship program.
+If you are interested in undertaking research that falls within any of the above-noted broad priority areas, and have a strong academic record (above 3.7 GPA in your last two years), please discuss applying with the faculty member who has agreed to supervise your work.